Content table

 Bloating is an early pregnancy symptom but you may not notice it at 4 DPO.
 If you feel any sort of pain in your stomach, release gas frequently, or generally feel full, then it could be that you’re bloating.

-Do you feel excessively tired at 4 DPO?
-Feeling fatigued or exhausted is a symptom of early pregnancy.
-However, tiredness is not a guarantee that you’re pregnant and if this is something you notice at 4 DPO, there may be another reason behind it.
+Do you feel exhausted at 4 DPO?
+Feeling fatigued or exhausted is an early pregnancy symptom.
+However, tiredness is not a guarantee that you’re pregnant, and if this is something you notice at 4 DPO, there may be another reason behind it.

 Even though spotting is seen in the early stages of pregnancy, it is not common at 4 DPO.
 This is because implantation occurs 6 to 12 days after fertilization.